J-Taniguchi/deeplab_v3plus_tfkeras/README.md

 # train.py

-Training with the data written in train_x_paths and train_y_dirs, watch validation with the data written in valid_x_dirs and valid_y_dirs.
+Training with the data written in train_x_dirs and train_y_dirs, watch validation with the data written in valid_x_dirs and valid_y_dirs.

 Trained model and training log are written in model_dir.